 - Zip Codes in your market

-- Talk to you MLS on who they have partnered with for IDX – maybe your MLS offers the best IDX for you.
+- Talk to your MLS about who they have partnered with for IDX – maybe your MLS offers the best IDX for you.

 - Have your Facebook Pixel Ready